TheMastro-11/Tezos-Contracts/experiments/Interactions/README.md

 # SmartContract Interactions
-Calling an **entry-point** requires ,like other transactions on chain, a specific fee:
+Calling an **entry-point** requires, like other transactions on chain, a specific fee:
 * *baker-fee*
 * *storage-fee* = in this case represents the ***field**-change* from the initial state to the new one.
 [1](#references)